-- 2. Defendant manufactures, sells, and distributes the Products using a marketing and advertising campaign designed to appeal to consumers who prefer natural products without synthetic chemicals.
-To that end, they tout their Products as "All Natural".
-However, Defendant's advertising and marketing campaign is false, deceptive, and misleading because the Products contain various artificial and synthetic chemical ingredients. - 3.
-Plaintiff and those similarly situated ("Class Members") relied on Defendant's misrepresentations that the Products are "All Natural" when purchasing the Products.
-Plaintiff and Class Members paid a premium for the Products over and above comparable products that did not purport to be "All Natural".
-Given that Plaintiff and Class Members paid a premium for the Products based on Defendant's misrepresentations that they are "All Natural", Plaintiff and Class Members suffered an injury in the amount of the premium paid. - 4.
-Defendant's conduct violated and continues to violate New York General Business Law §§ 349 and 350, the consumer protection statutes of all 50 states, and the Magnuson-Moss Warranty Act.
+2. Defendant manufactures, sells, and distributes the Products using a marketing and advertising campaign that is centered around claims appealing to health conscious consumers that their Products are "Clearly Natural" and "Pure and Natural".
+However, Defendant's advertising and marketing campaign is false, deceptive, and misleading because the Products contain various artificial and synthetic ingredients.

+3. Plaintiff and those similarly situated ("Class Members") relied on Defendant's misrepresentations that the Products are "Clearly Natural" and "Pure and Natural" when purchasing the Products.
+Plaintiff and Class Members paid a premium for the Products over comparable products that did not purport to be "Clearly Natural" and "Pure and Natural".
+Given that Plaintiff and Class Members paid a premium for the Products based on Defendant's misrepresentations that they are "Clearly Natural" and "Pure and Natural" Plaintiff and Class Members suffered an injury in the amount of the premium paid.

+4. Defendant's conduct violated and continues to violate New York General Business Law §§ 349 and 350, the consumer protection statutes of all 50 states, and the Magnuson-Moss Warranty Act.
 Defendant breached and continues to breach its express and implied warranties regarding the Products.
 Defendant has been and continues to be unjustly enriched.
-Accordingly, Plaintiff brings this action against Defendant on behalf of herself and Class Members who purchased the Products during the applicable statute of limitations period (the "Class Period").
+Accordingly, Plaintiff brings this action against Defendant on behalf of himself and Class Members who purchased the Products during the applicable statute of limitations period (the "Class Period").